revadox/HackerRank/README.md

-My Solutions to Hackerrank.com Challenges
+here is the Solutions to Hackerrank.com Challenges